ibuisic/dev_starter_kit/readme.md

 ###2.
 Bootstrap

 Bootstrap files can be included via CDN or added to the theme.
-A started sub-theme will be created with all bootstrap LESS files sorted, you can clone it into the theme folder.
+A starter sub-theme kit will be created with all bootstrap LESS files sorted, you can clone it into the theme folder.

 ###3.
 Grunt